IRAQ – The Trip

 Nasiriyah Museum.
 On the shores of the river, it is in an exclusion zone that can’t be entered.

 Imam Ali Mosque.
 In the northeast of the city, this was a hard one to find, even though Google Maps was accurate.
 Sitting in the center of the block surrounded completely by houses, all one sees is an old mudded onion dome and a pole with loud speakers for a minaret.
-Inside it very plain with 9 columns.
+Inside it is very plain with 9 columns.

-I then went a quest to find a SIM card and went to the N Mega Mall.
+I then went on a quest to find a SIM card and went to the N Mega Mall.
 It was basically empty of stores and people.

 ERIDU.
 WHS

 UR WHS was an important Sumerian city-state in ancient Mesopotamia.
 Once a coastal city near the mouth of the Euphrates, the coastline shifted well inland.
 16 km from Nasiriyah.
-The city dates from the Ubaid period of 3800 BC, and as a city-state from the 26th century BC.
+The city dates from the Ubaid period of 3800 BC and as a city-state from the 26th century BC.

 The site is marked by the partially restored ruins of the Ziggurat of Ur, which contained the shrine of Nanna, excavated in the 1930s.
-The temple was built in the 21st century BC, reconstructed in the 6th century BC by Nabonidus, the last king of Babylon.
-The ruins cover 1,200 by 800 m and was surrounded by sloping ramparts 8 metres (26 feet) high and 25 metres (82 feet) wide.
+The temple was built in the 21st century BC, and reconstructed in the 6th century BC by Nabonidus, the last king of Babylon.
+The ruins cover 1,200 by 800 m and were surrounded by sloping ramparts 8 metres (26 feet) high and 25 metres (82 feet) wide.

 Ur had a stratified social system including slaves (captured foreigners), farmers, artisans, doctors, scribes, and priests.
-High-ranking priests apparently enjoyed great luxury and splendid mansions.
+High-ranking priests enjoyed great luxury and splendid mansions.
 Tens of thousands of cuneiform texts have been recovered from temples, the palace, and individual houses, recording contracts, inventories, and court documents, evidence of the city’s complex economic and legal systems.

 Ur Ziggurat (Vestiges of the Past) is a Neo-Sumerian ziggurat built during the Early Bronze Age (21st century BC) but had crumbled to ruins by the 6th century BC of the Neo-Babylonian period when it was restored by King Nabonidus.
 The ziggurat was a piece in a temple complex that served as an administrative center for the city, and which was a shrine of the moon god Nanna, the patron deity of Ur.
 The massive step pyramid measured 64 m by 45 m and 30 m high.